Shopify 6 Months for $1/Month: How to Find & Claim It

 Check the current offer before signing up

-The 6-month $1/month offer is not permanently available.
-Shopify rotates promotional periods — sometimes the offer is 3 months, sometimes 6.
-Before creating your account, visit shopify.com/free-trial and check the exact promotional terms displayed on the signup page.
+The 6-month $1/month offer is not shown to everyone.
+Shopify assigns the promotional term dynamically, so the length you are offered can differ from what someone else sees.
+Before creating your account, visit shopify.com/free-trial and read the exact terms shown to you on the signup page.
 The deal you see at signup is the one you'll get — it cannot be changed afterwards.
-If only the 3-month deal is available now, it's still an excellent entry point.
+If only the 3-month deal is shown to you, it's still an excellent entry point.

 What Is the Shopify $1/Month for 6 Months Deal?

 You may have seen the standard Shopify offer: 3 days free followed by $1/month for 3 months.
-Periodically, Shopify extends this to $1/month for 6 full months — doubling your low-cost runway to ~183 days.
+In some cases, that low-cost window runs for $1/month for 6 full months instead — doubling your runway to ~183 days.

 Shopify has a separate 6 months free for Shopify Plus migration program — but that requires a 3-year commitment and is designed for enterprise merchants migrating from other platforms.
 The $1/month for 6 months discussed in this article is for standard plans (Basic, Grow, Advanced) with no long-term commitment.